Allan Warrack

-Allan Alexander Warrack (born May 24, 1937) is a former politician from Alberta, Canada.
+Allan Alexander Warrack (May 24, 1937 – July 24, 2026) was a Canadian politician from the province of Alberta.
 He was in the Legislative Assembly of Alberta as a member of the governing Progressive Conservative caucus from 1971 to 1979.
 He held several portfolios in the government of Premier Peter Lougheed.
-He currently teaches at the University of Alberta.
+He later taught at the University of Alberta.

+Early life

+Allan Alexander Warrack was born in Calgary, Alberta, Canada on May 24, 1937.

 Political career

 Warrack first ran for a seat to the Alberta Legislature in the 1971 general election, as a Progressive Conservative candidate in the electoral district of Three Hills.
 He defeated the incumbent, Raymond Ratzlaff, by eight votes to win the seat for his party.

 After the election, Lougheed appointed Warrack Minister of Lands and Forests.
 In the 1975 general election, he defeated three other candidates.
 After the election, Lougheed moved Warrack to the Ministry of Utilities and Telephones.
 He retired from provincial politics at dissolution of the Assembly in 1979.

-Late life
+Later life and death

-After leaving politics, Warrack became a Professor (Emeritus) at the University of Alberta with the Department of Marketing, Business Economics and Law in the Faculty of Business.
-He is also the Associate Dean of the Master of Public Management Program and Vice-President of Administration.
-He holds a position on the National Research Council Canada.
+After leaving politics, Warrack became a professor at the University of Alberta with the Department of Marketing, Business Economics and Law in the Faculty of Business.
+He was also the associate dean of the Master of Public Management Program and vice-president of Administration.
+He later held a position on the National Research Council Canada.

+Warrack died on July 24, 2026, at the age of 89.